COMMUTERS are set to be hit in the pocket again with rail fare increases but First Great Western has said it is committed to keeping fares as low

 These include implementing the Chancellor's decision to limit average regulated fares to Retail Price Index of plus one per cent.

-It is also to waiving the option to use “average fare baskets” to raise some fares above this figure and imposing the same limit on unregulated fares, which train operators can set independently of Government policy.
+It is also to waiving the option to use “average fare baskets” to raise some fares above this figure and imposing the same limit on unregulated fares, which train operators can set independently of

 In addition First Great Western has said the price of the best value standard advance purchase fares, which account for 1.1 million ticket sales every year, will be frozen.

-The decision means most fares will change in line with additional fuel and running costs the train company faces, plus the per centage point requested by the Government but some fares will not rise at all.
+The decision means most fares will change in line with additional fuel and running costs the train company faces, plus the per centage point requested by the Government but some fares will not rise

 First Great Western’s managing director Mark Hopwood said: “We have worked to limit the impact of fares changes on customers.